Configuration

 ],

-// Adds a __full_text property when indexing entries which is a conglomeration of all text found in individual
+// Adds a __full_text property when indexing entries, which is a conglomeration of all text found in individual

 'includeFullText' => true,